Back to all posts

 You probably already have most of the tools you’ll need for a basic toilet repair.
 You don’t need a professional-grade toolbox, just a few key items to help you get the job done.
 Start by grabbing an old towel or two to place on the floor around the toilet base to catch any drips.
 A sponge and a small bucket will also be helpful for removing excess water from the tank.
 Finally, have a flathead screwdriver and an adjustable wrench nearby, as you might need them to loosen or tighten fittings inside the tank.

-Essential Replacement Parts
+Which Replacement Parts to Buy

 If your toilet runs at night, the problem is almost always a leak inside the tank.
 This is usually caused by an old flapper or a faulty fill valve.
 The flapper is the rubber seal at the bottom of the tank that can become warped or damaged over time, creating a poor seal that lets water seep into the bowl.
 The fill valve is the mechanism that refills the tank after you flush.
 If it’s broken, it might not shut off properly.
 You can find universal replacement kits for both of these parts at any local hardware store.

-A Few Safety Tips
+A Few Quick Safety Reminders

 Your safety should always come first, even for a simple repair.
 The most important step is to shut off the water supply to the toilet before you begin.
 The shut-off valve is usually located on the wall behind the toilet.
 Turn it clockwise until it stops.
 Once the water is off, flush the toilet to drain the tank.
 It’s also a good idea to wear rubber gloves to keep your hands clean.
 If you start the repair and find the problem is more complicated than you thought, don’t hesitate to call a professional.
 Some issues are best left to an expert, especially if you suspect a bigger plumbing emergency.

-How to Fix a Running Toilet: Step-by-Step
+How to Fix a Running Toilet: A Step-by-Step Guide

 Ready to silence that running toilet on your own?
 That constant, faint sound of water running is more than just an annoyance; it’s a sign of wasted water and money going right down the drain.
 The good news is that most of the time, the cause is a simple mechanical issue inside the tank that you can fix in under an hour with just a few basic tools.
 You don’t need to be a plumbing expert to tackle this common household problem.
 This step-by-step guide will walk you through the most common fixes, from the easiest to the slightly more involved.